Dexter087/agent-discovery-usage-platform/README.md

 ## Design Question 2: How would you store this data if scale increases to 100K agents?

 If the system grows to 100K agents, I would move from in-memory storage to a database.
 Agents could be stored in an `agents` table, while usage records could be stored in a separate `usage_logs` table.
 I would add indexes on fields like agent name, description, and request ID to make search and duplicate checks faster.
 For better search, I would later use full-text search instead of simple string matching.
 Frequently used results could also be cached to reduce database load.

-## Notes

-This project is intentionally kept simple to focus on core system thinking: agent registration, search, usage tracking, idempotency, and basic edge case handling.